casangi/casagui/docs/source/design/boundary.rst

 the next generation step.
 These parameters are the modifications the user has indicated from the interactive clean GUI.

-The callbacks implemented within :xref:`gclean` are :
+The functions implemented within :xref:`gclean` are :

     :green:`construct gclean object` -- :code:`cl = gclean(...)`
     The :xref:`gclean` object is